Published Oct 12, 2022

 The Mental And Physical Health Effects Of Feeling Lonely

-Feeling lonely on a regular basis can impact both mental and physical health in numerous ways.
+Feeling lonely on a regular basis can impact both physical health and mental well-being in numerous ways.

 Mental Health Effects